ychding11/GLTutorial/tutorial-solid-wireframe/readme.md

 ## Overview
 It is to demonstrate how to draw wireframe on shaded surface in one pass.
-The key is to tell which pixel  is in edge in pixel shader.
-In order to achieve this goal, take advantage of vertex attribute interpolation in GPU.
+The most important step is to tell whether a pixel is on edge of triangle or inside of a triangle.
+In order to achieve this goal, it can take advantage of vertex attribute interpolation in GPU.
+The detailed steps is as follow.

 - in **geometry shader** stage, add a **none perspective attribute** which represents vertex distance to each edge in screen space.
 - for pixel in edge, there is one height  is 0.